Christophers27/Noire-Worldbuilding/Game Doc.md

 Their appearance and gender are purposefully kept vague, so anyone can relate to them.
 They are a silent protagonist, and their personality is mostly revealed through the journal entries they write throughout the game.

-### The Fellow Dreamer
+### Florence

-The Fellow Dreamer is a energetic and cheerful girl, the only friend of Nilo in their early childhood.
+Florence is a energetic and cheerful girl, the only friend of Nilo in their early childhood.
 She has grand dreams of becoming an adventurer and exploring unknown lands, and is very passionate about it.
 She is also very caring and tries to help Nilo overcome their anxiety, though she is not very good at it.

 At a young age, she discovered that she could stay lucid in her dreams, and discovered the Dream World.
 So far, no one else she knew could do the same, so she kept it a secret to everyone but Nilo.

 ### Svartskogen

 ### The Handler

+An inhabitant of the Dream World who the Fellow Dreamer has helped in the past.
+They know that something has happened to the Fellow Dreamer in the lower layers, but they aren't strong enough to go past the Second Layer.

+A mysterious figure who knows a lot about the Dream World, and is able to guide Nilo through their journey.
+They have a strong desire to return the Dream World to its former glory, and later on, might not agree with Nilo's decisions if the player chooses certain paths.

 ## Enemies